AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/creating-custom-overlays-in-program-schedule-view.md

    ![](assets/image2014-9-24-10-3a20-3a32.png)

-   Fantastico.
    Ora la sovrapposizione visualizza solo le voci definite.

    ![](assets/image2014-9-24-10-3a20-3a37.png)